Borisov775/NeuroTalks/Analogues.md

 <p>Well, here we see the good example of using bookmarks.</p>

 3.[GroupOnTwitter](https://twitter.com/NatureNeuro)
-<p>I know that's Twitter, but what i mostly like in this app is cool view of posts.And also there is ca</p>
+<p>I know that's Twitter, but what I mostly like in this app is cool view of posts.And also there is ca</p>

 Okay, let's sum up: